-Received an IRS Notice in Massachusetts: What it Means
+Received an IRS Notice in Massachusetts: What It Means

 An IRS notice does not always mean you are being audited or accused of wrongdoing.
 However, it does mean that the IRS has identified an issue that requires attention.